Gulsah-G/NYC-map-spatialdata/README.md

 # NYC School Districts - Chronic Absenteeism Heatmap

-R script to create a heatmap using GeoJSON spatial data to demonstate the chonic absenteeism in NYC school districts.
+R script to create a heatmap using GeoJSON spatial data to demonstrate the chronic absenteeism in NYC school districts.